APCSLowell/SublimeConfigurationWindows/README.md

 1. Go to [http://www.sublimetext.com/3](http://www.sublimetext.com/3) and download Sublime Text 3 for Windows.
 2. Double click the downloaded file.
 It will have a name like `Sublime Text Build 3143 x64 Setup.exe`.
 3. Click *Run*
-4. The default configuration works fine, you can click *Yes* or *Next* whenever prompted
+4. The default configuration works fine, you can click *Yes* or *Next* whenever prompted.
+(Optional: On the school classroom computers *Add to explorer context menu* was selected on the *Select Additional Tasks* screen)

 Configure the Windows path variable
 ---------------